Multiple concurrent sessions (mirrord up)

 **`common`**

 Common configuration options, applied to all defined services.
-Currently 3 options are supported:
+Currently the following options are supported:

 * [`accept_invalid_certificates`](https://metalbear.com/mirrord/docs/config/options#root-accept_invalid_certificates)